 Modern Digital Communication

 In the age of email and digital communication, editing is incredibly easy.
 Adding, deleting, or rearranging text can be done with a few keystrokes.
 Despite this ease of editing, the use of postscripts persists.
 In modern emails, "P.S." is often used strategically to draw attention to specific information, add a personal touch, or create a memorable closing.
-It can be a way to make an email stand out in a recipient's inbox or to ensure that a particular point is not missed.
+It can be a way to make an email stand out in a recipient's inbox or to check that a particular point is not missed.
 The postscript has evolved from a necessity to a deliberate communication tool.

 Variations and Related Terms

 Over time, variations and related terms have emerged to extend the use of postscripts.
-For example, "P.P.S." stands for post-postscriptum, meaning "after the postscript."
+As an example, "P.P.S." stands for post-postscriptum, meaning "after the postscript."
 This is used when adding information after the initial postscript.
 Other related terms include "N.B.," which stands for nota bene, meaning "note well," and is used to draw attention to a specific point within the main text.
 Understanding these variations can help you use postscripts and related notations more effectively.

 Psychological Impact